 When questions arise, please remember that the teaching staff, support staff, counselor, and the administration are here to assist you.
-Parents and students alike are always welcome to contact school personnel for needed assistance at 402-446-7265.
+Parents and students alike are always welcome to contact school personnel for needed assistance.
 The entire staff is looking forward to the opportunity to work with you and encourage you to strive for personal excellence and growth this year at Meridian.